Sarah paints in oils on a 50x50cm cotton primed canvas and uses a variety of brushes and palette knives.

 For me, capturing feeling and energy is more important than 'photographic' visual accuracy.
 I'm interested in recreating the emotions that the original experience unleashed.

 I never sit down to paint, this enables me to use my whole upper body to inject more energy.
 I also step back frequently to get a more objective view.
 So for this exercise, I hope you will also enjoy getting a bit more physical.
+Not quite right?
+See our other tutorial explaining how to paint a seascape.

 01. Break the ice